truestamp/truestamp-verify/README.md

 Alternatively, there are functions that will only return a boolean, or throw an `Error` if there is any verification failure.

+## About Commitments

+A Truestamp Commitment is the cryptographic "glue" that binds your original data, and additional metadata, to one or more public blockchains.

+You'll note that commitments do not attest to the "answer" to a question.
+They are more analogous to the left side of a math equation.
+All of the elements are there to do the math and calculate an answer, and this calculated answer is then compared to what is found on the blockchain.
+The "math" is check along the way to ensure that a series of equations generate consistent results.

+If the verification of the Commitment is a match to what is found on the blockchain, we can be certain of the integrity of the data reflected in the Commitment.

+Once this verification of integrity is confirmed, the timestamp of the data can then be extracted from the blockchain block the data was committed to.

+If any part of the equation fails, or if the data was changed by even a single bit, then the Commitment will fail to be fully processed and return an error, or the expected data will not be found actually committed to the blockchain.
+In this case the commitment is considered invalid and the output of the verification functions will reflect that.

 ## Install